adabalaravi/StockMonitor/README.txt

 RUNNING THE APPLICATION FROM THE COMMAND LINE
 ---------------------------------------------------
-A convenience jar is supplied, so that you can run the app locally, without needing to do a complete build, if desired.
+A convenience jar is sfdfdfdfadfdasfdsfupplied, so that you can run the app locally, without needing to do a complete build, if desired.
 You may run the app using :

 [STOCKSMONITOR_HOME]/jnlp>java -jar StocksMonitor.jar